 An Opportunity for Educators

 The Arnold Arboretum offers a multi-day institute every summer intended for educators.
 Each institute has a different focus and varying target audience.
-Preference is given to teachers from the Boston Public Schools (BPS) and we encourage teams of teachers (up to 4 people) from the same school to apply together.
+Preference is given to teachers from the Boston Public Schools (BPS) and we encourage teams of teachers (up to four people) from the same school to apply together.
 Single applications are also accepted.
 Other specialists are also encouraged to join a team, or apply singly.
-See more information about the 2019 Summer Institute.

-Goals of the Institute1.
-To give teachers needed knowledge about plants and their environments that will enable them to create lessons/units of study aligned with the new Massachusetts Science, Technology, and Engineering Standards.
+1. To give teachers needed knowledge about plants and their environments that will enable them to create lessons/units of study aligned with the Massachusetts Science, Technology, and Engineering Standards.

 2. To expose teachers to using the outdoors in general, and the Arnold Arboretum in particular, as a means for teaching life science standards.